 - You will need to provide us with the details of any overseas income earned and any tax paid against that income

-N.B If you have earned or are earning any of these in addition to your self-employed income through Hnry, please indicate this in the 'My Financial Info' section of your Dashboard
+N.B If you have earned or are earning any of these in addition to your self-employed income through Hnry, please indicate this in the 'My Account/Income Sources' section of your Dashboard

 If there are any changes to the information you provide us at sign-up then you must ensure you update this information in the 'My Account/Income Sources' section of your Dashboard.
 It is essential that you regularly maintain your information regarding other sources of income earned outside of Hnry.
 If we don't know this information, your tax rate will be incorrect and you may end up with a tax bill owing at the end of Financial Year.